elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 Collects the `performance` counter metrics.
 The dynamic counter feature provides flexibility to collect metrics by providing the counter as an input.
 This input can be a regular expression which will filter results based on pattern.
 For example, if %grant% is given as input, it will enable metrics collection for all of the counters with names like 'Memory Grants Pending', 'Active memory grants count' etc.
-MSSQL supports a limited set of regular expressions, See [here] (https://learn.microsoft.com/en-us/previous-versions/sql/sql-server-2008-r2/ms187489(v=sql.105)?redirectedfrom=MSDN) for details.
+MSSQL supports a limited set of regular expressions, See [here](https://learn.microsoft.com/en-us/previous-versions/sql/sql-server-2008-r2/ms187489(v=sql.105)?redirectedfrom=MSDN) for details.

 > Note: Dynamic counters will go through some basic ingest pipeline post-processing to make counter names in lowercase and remove special characters and these fields will not have any static field mappings.